luciusponto/minified-godot-docs/README.md

 ```

 - Making all animated gif and webp images into single frame images by extracting the 1st frame
-- Resizing and re-compressing all images
+- Resizing large images and re-compressing all images